How to Download Apps to SD Card on Android? | 2023

 There is a much easier method if you don’t want the extra work of formatting your SD card as internal storage.
 This other method will make Google format your SD card for you, turning it into adoptable storage.
 This method requires inserting the SD card into your phone and allowing Android to do its thing.

 Your SD card will be formatted and listed in your storage menu as “Internal storage.”
 You can now install apps to this card just like you do on your device’s internal storage.
-This was how to download apps to SD card on Android.
+This was how to download apps to an SD card on Android.

-If at any point, you want to remove the adoptable storage from your device, you can do so by formatting the card as usual (step 4 above).
+If, at any point, you want to remove the adoptable storage from your device, you can do so by formatting the card as usual (step 4 above).

 The Root Method